 Step 7: Paint your frame

-Wipe your freshly sanded frame of any dust or debris and paint (or stain) in the color of your choice.
+Wipe your freshly sanded frame of any dust or debris and paint (or stain) the color of your choice.
 I used matte black spray paint because it’s quick and classic, but go as mild or wild as you’d like!
-That’s the true joy in creating something just for you, right?
+That’s the true joy of creating something just for you, right?